Updated · Jun 09, 2023

 In March 2012 there were over 644 million registered hostnames.
 Only 188 million of them were active websites.

-In December 2019, we have over 1.7 billion registered websites.
+In December 2019, we had over 1.7 billion registered websites.
 And only 200 million of them are active.

 If you’ve used the web for more than five years, you’ve probably noticed one of the main trends.
 Websites are becoming simpler.